-The race will be limited to 75 runners in the starting field.
+The event will be limited to 75 runners in the starting field.
 If the limit of 75 is reached, then entry will place you on the wait list, in order of entry (so ignore the randomly generated “lottery” numbers for this event).
 As a runner formally drops out of the field, the next runner on the wait list will be let in.
 There will be no additional notification, so keep your eyes on those entry and wail lists to see when (if?) you get in!

-Read on for more details about this event.
-The link to enter the 2019 race opened through the VHTRC’s online signup system on Monday November 18, and the race was closed the weekend before Xmas.
-Read through the following details to confirm that this event REALLY is for you, and then you will find the entry link below and on the panel to the left once the race entry is opened up in mid-November of 2020.
+The link to enter the 2019 event opened through the VHTRC’s online signup system on Monday November 18, and was closed the weekend before Christmas.
+Confirm that this event really is for you, and then you will find the entry link below and on the panel to the left once the race entry is opened up in mid-November of 2020.
 NOTE: Volunteers are very much needed, so contact Carol if you would like to help your fellow runners out!

 Club Event Participant Medical Policy